c9/docs.c9.io/src/tutorials/converting_public_to_private.md

 4. Go to the Cloud9 Dashboard and select "clone from url" with the URL from the new private repository at the code-hosting site; select "Only the people I specify (premium feature)".
 That would create a new private project from the repository you provide in the url.
 5. Delete the old public project in Cloud9.

-If you're not sure how to link your projects to Bitbucket, [this article on "Pushing to Bitbucket" might be useful](pushing_to_bitbucket.html).
+If you're not sure how to link your projects to Bitbucket, [this article on "Setting Up a Git Project (on BitBucket)" might be useful](setting_up_bitbucket_git.html).